isLonerism/managed-resource-operator/README.md

 ### ManagedResource

 ManagedResource is a pointer to the actual resource within the cluster.
 While users might not be able to view the actual resource due to insufficient RBAC permissions, they can manage their resource through this object.
-There are multiple ways you can create your resource to this object:
+There are multiple ways you can create your resource using this object:

 - Plain YAML: